Celebrated (part two)

 Dr. Motley taught Basics of Writing; this, in his freshman year, one of Tom’s reqs.
 He wasn’t the only cheater…a girl in class had told him (maybe subliminally coaching him), “My mother took this shit from Motley twenty years ago.”
 She gave him two quick lifts of the eyebrows.
-She nudged across an exercise…jumping off the Cartier-Bresson photo of the man jumping the puddle…she’d got back with a B minus.
+She nudged across an exercise…jumping off the Cartier-Bresson photo of the man jumping the puddle…returned her with a B minus.

 “Toughened up in her old age.
 Mom got an A for this same story.”

-And she’d added, sharing his umbrella afterwards (a thing he hadn’t seen on campus for years), “I mean, it’s exactly the same story.
+And sharing his umbrella afterwards (a thing he hadn’t seen on campus for years): “I mean, it’s exactly the same story.
 Exactly the same assignment.”